bvallelunga/example-app-companion-words/README.md

 ## Input Scheme
-The input should be an array of words.
-We can change the number of similar words to return, the default is 10, by setting a limit.
+The input should contain an array of words and an integer limit (between 1-100).
+The limit specifies how many similar words we want per input word.
 Note, the app is case-insensitive i.e. `cat` and `CAT` will have the same output.
 ```json
 {
   "words": ["blue", "twitter", "fkdsjfsa"],